MarwanAl-Obaidi/NodeJS-fundamentals/README.md

 ### Create Rest API
 In this chapter, we learn the basics of REST API.
 We will also create a REST API that provides all CRUD operations.

+### Using Database with Node.js
+In this chapter, we start to use PostgreSQL database.
+We continue with the REST API that we created in the next chapter and integrate database to our REST API.